jax-ml/jax-ai-stack/docs/source/JAX_visualizing_models_metrics.md

     return loss
 ```

-Now, we've collected the metrics that were previously computed once at the end of training and called them throughout the `for` loop, as you would in an eval stage.

-With the summary_writer context in place, we write out the `Loss` scalar every epoch, test the model accuracy every 10, and stash a accuracy test sheet every 500.
-Any custom metric can be added this way, through the tf.summary API.
+With the summary writer context in place, we can write the following to TensorBoard:
+- the `Loss` scalar every epoch,
+- model accuracy every 10 epochs
+- accuracy test sheet every 500 epochs

+Any custom metric can be added this through the `tf.summary` API.

 ```{code-cell} ipython3
 :id: l9mukT0eqmsr